HazyResearch/deepdive/doc/developer.md

     But until then, make sure you commit everything to build and test.

-* To test the build, run:
+* To test the latest build, run:

     ```bash
     make test--in-container